-Three of us had a wonderful visit to St Michael's Mount Marazion last week.
-The weather was perfect, with a slight breeze, and the sun was beaming down on us....
+Three of us had a wonderful visit to St Michael's Mount Marazion the other week.
+The weather was perfect, with a slight breeze, and the sun was beaming down on...

-Three of us had a wonderful visit to St Michael’s Mount Marazion last week.
+Three of us had a wonderful visit to St Michael’s Mount Marazion the other week.
 The weather was perfect, with a slight breeze, and the sun was beaming down on us.

 #St #Michael’s #Mount is always a great place to visit, and wandering around the grounds and the castle is extremely enjoyable.
 It does, however, become very busy in the summer.
 The Mount is partially run by the #National #Trust and partially by the Godolphin Trust, and is open most of the week, but not Saturdays.